 Then we stopped building for the customer we'd invented in our heads and got obsessive (almost uncomfortably so) about understanding who was actually showing up.
 What they believed.
 What they needed.
 What the gap was between our story and theirs.

-Once we utilized that information: Revenue jumped 150%.
+Revenue jumped 150%.
 A subscription took off.
 Retention doubled.
 Our accountant started asking questions.

 That obsession with understanding and building specifically for our core fans became our methodology.
 And that methodology is Fat Cap.